gadget-framework/gadget2/docs/userguide.md

 The printfile element of the main file is optional, and can be commented out if no model output is required.
-It should be noted that the keyword ”printfiles” must be present, so to comment out the printfile section, a semi colon should be placed before the name of the printfile, as shown in the line below:
+It should be noted that the keyword "printfiles" must be present, so to comment out the printfile section, a semi colon should be placed before the name of the printfile, as shown in the line below: